 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
 Improvements are capitalized and depreciated over the remaining useful lives of the related capital assets.

 Land and construction in progress, if any, are not depreciated.
-The capital assets of the Academy are depreciated using the straight line method over the following estimated useful lives:
+The capital assets of the Academy are depreciated using the straight-line method over the following estimated useful lives:

-Capital asset classes Lives
+Lives

-Furniture and equipment 3 - 15
+3 - 15

-Leasehold improvements 15 - 30
+5 - 30